 It is possible that his mother’s surname was “Littlewood.”
 The middle name of his son, George, was Littlewood.
 Also the middle name of his grandson, Joseph, son of Henry, was Littlewood.

 Clarissa, Samuel’s wife, moved to Fayette County, Kentucky around 1815 with her children after the death of her husband, Samuel.
 Her oldest son, Henry, was married his first cousin, Elizabeth Holloway, in nearby Clark County in 1816.
 Nancy, their daughter, married William Pickett in Fayette County in 1821.
+At the time Nancy was born the name Nancy was a nickname for Anne.
+Nancy’s legal name was probably Anne Clarissa.
 Her second oldest son, George, married Louisa Venona Hickman in Fayette County in 1822.
 Their daughter, Elizabeth, married John Sharp in Fayette County and died in childbirth or shortly afterwards in 1825.
-Some time thereafter and prior to 1830 Clarissa moved to Henry County, Kentucky.p>
+Some time thereafter and prior to 1830 Clarissa moved to Henry County, Kentucky.

 Elizabeth died in Clark County, Kentucky after giving birth to her second child.
 Henry and Anne (Nancy) migrated to Missouri.
 Henry died on the Oregon Trail with some of his descendants making it to California.
 George settled in Illinois.
 William stayed in Henry County where the family lived for six generations.